-- 1. A student may drop term-long courses during Term I and Term II: - a. through the first week of classes by dropping a course in MyEC; - b. after the first week of classes with the approval of the advisor and the course instructor using an Add-Drop form.
+- Student may withdraw from term-long courses during Term I and Term II: - a.
+Through the second week of classes, by dropping a course in MyEC; - b.
+After the second week of classes with the approval of the advisor and the course instructor using an Add-Drop form.